 After I’d recovered from the head banging, I thought about those church retreats.
 My memory was still a little different than hers – I remember morning meditations instead of evening prayers (vespers).
 Even now, I remember feeling the damp fog of a West Virginia morning filling my lungs, urging me into a jacket, as I sat perched on a hillside, sitting on a large boulder, at one with the birds, waking with the sun…

 But wait!
 My story was not about a peaceful retreat.
 I was writing a story about a hasty retreat.
 I needed danger.
 Excitement.
 Derring-do!
 Darn that sweet, peaceful Anna!
-Sidelining me with serene thoughts and ruining my mission of describing mayhem.
+Sidelining me with serene thoughts and ruining my mission of mayhem.

 But she was right.
 Retreats are for peace and renewal.
 Admitting defeat, I gave up writing and went to the quilt retreat, blog post unwritten.
 At least I got to leave my bad story idea, and my writer’s block, in the dust.